navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

 Installation
 ------------
-To install FMS, click on the “Freenet Message System” widget under the “Freenet related software” section of Hyphanet’s main page (127.0.0.1:8888).
+To install FMS, click on the **Freenet Message System** widget under the **Freenet related software** section of Hyphanet’s main page (http://127.0.0.1:8888).
 You will be redirected to the FMS web page, where you can download the FMS client for your operating system, as depicted below.

 .. figure:: images/image114.png
    :width: 800